ericdweise/notes/python.md

-A procedure for calling C functions from Python
+# Calling C inside Python

 0. Create the C code, `CODE.c`, and the header, `CODE.h`, files
 1. Compile C code.
 This can be done two ways: